B-Ruggles/CW_2_2105755/README.md

 ## The Data-set

 The Galaxy10 DECALS data-set is a set of ~17,000 full colour images taken by the DESI Legacy survey.
 Images of galaxies have have been placed in to 10 classes (a list of 10 classes can be found in q1_main.py).
-Each image is made up of 256x256 pixels.
+Each image has resolution of 256x256 pixels.

 Full details of the data-set can be found here: https://astronn.readthedocs.io/en/latest/galaxy10.html